-Where an award covers more than ten sites, a 'desk top review' takes place during the year.
-We contact the award holder with a specified request for documentary information, relating to one or two of the sites, during a specified menu cycle.
+Where a certification covers more than ten sites, a 'desk top review' takes place during the year.
+We contact the certification holder with a specified request for documentary information, relating to one or two of the sites, during a specified menu cycle.
 We ask for that information to be supplied within 30 days.
-Where the award covers 44 sites or more we will carry out two desk top reviews during the year.
+Where the certification covers 44 sites or more we will carry out two desk top reviews during the year.